richardeoin/ax/gateway/pi/README.md

 In HDLC mode, bit stuffing seems to affect the AFC loop.
 In particular the value of TRK RF FREQ is affected.
 If the AFC loop is disabled (MAX RF OFFSET = 0) then the receiver will struggle with bit-stuffed packets.

+There's minimum IF frequencies - 3.18kHz for FSK modes and 9.38kHz for ASK/PSK.
+These might reduce sensitivity at small bandwidths!